The Sheward Partnership Philadelphia Office Fitout – Path to Sustainability Certification Highlights

 INDOOR AIR QUALITY

 People spend approximately 90% of their time in enclosed spaces and are exposed to inhaling indoor air pollutants that can lead to many negative short-and long-term health outcomes.
-Create a space that considers both the environment and occupant health, during construction and occupancy, to improve indoor air quality, and make the data accessible to occupants.
+Consider indoor air quality and occupant health during construction and occupancy.

 DESIGN & PLANNING